Life Insurance and Critical Illness Cover

 In the table below, we’ve laid out some sample Life Insurance and Life and Critical Illness Insurance quotes for a healthy, non-smoking office worker of three different ages.

 They’re looking for £250,000 of decreasing cover over 25 years.
-Premiums were collected on March 14th 2019 and represent the cheapest quotes from across the UK market.
+Premiums were collected in October 2025 and represent the cheapest quotes from across the UK market.

 As you can see, adding Critical Illness Insurance significantly increases the premiums, especially as we get older, representing the greater risk we present to the insurer.